 Christian Complicity With Racism

-If you missed ESA’s Facebook Live with Jemar Tisby, be sure to catch the recording at the end of this piece!
+Be sure to catch the recording of ESA’s Facebook Live with Jemar Tisby at the end of this piece!

 By Jemar Tisby